henrybkr/InterviewDemos/JP Interview Site/README.md

 ## About
 * Completed at the request during the final interview process for Birmingham based print/digital company "Jones & Palmer" where I applied for a junior developer role
-* I provided with a visual-only PDF design document (zero technical details) and some company logos
+* I was provided with a visual-only PDF design document (zero technical details) and some company logos
 * Expected to work perfectly on Chrome.
 Additional points for Mozilla Firefox support
 * Expected to be completed within 2 weeks